-- 1. Unauthorized downloading or facilitating others to download copyrighted music, films, and other documents without authorization. - 2.
-Non-consensual recording of wire, oral, or electronic communication acquired by any device when such communication is uttered by an individual exhibiting an expectation that such communication is not subject to interception under circumstances justifying such expectation (i.e. an individual has a reasonable expectation of privacy).
-University facilities, including but not limited to, classrooms, labs, and lecture halls during course delivery are not open to the public and students may not engage in recording class sessions except as provided by law. - 3.
+1. Unauthorized downloading or facilitating others to download copyrighted music, films, and other documents without authorization.

+2. Non-consensual recording of wire, oral, or electronic communication acquired by any device when such communication is uttered by an individual exhibiting an expectation that such

+- communication is not subject to interception under circumstances justifying such expectation (i.e. an individual has a reasonable expectation of privacy). - 3.
 Failure to abide by Policy 0-502 Appropriate Use of Information Technology Resources. - 4.
 Failure to abide by Policy 6-036 Unmanned Aircraft (Drone) Operations.